secretsciencelab/secretcampfire/README.md

 2. Make a new Heroku account if you don't have one yet (it's free).
 Sign in.

 3. Enter a name for your app.
 This name will become your blog's address.
-E.g., if you enter `scampy`, your blog's address will be `scampy.herokuapp.com`.
+E.g., if you enter `scampy` your blog's address will be `scampy.herokuapp.com`.
 Click `Deploy app`.

 4. Go to <a href="https://dashboard.heroku.com" target="_blank">dashboard.heroku.com</a> and select your app.